PhD in Economics

 Under the supervision of two faculty advisers, a student prepares a dissertation proposal for presentation at a proposal seminar.
 If the proposal is approved, the student proceeds to research and write the dissertation.
 When the dissertation is completed, the student must defend it at a final oral examination.
 The Graduate School of Arts & Sciences requires that the dissertation be completed within seven years of initial enrollment in the program.

-For more details, see the View the complete PhD Rules here..
+For more details, View the complete PhD Rules here.